14Richa/14Richa.github.io/about.md

 **Hello World! 🌍**

-My name is Richa, and I am a software developer and self-taught programmer with over five years of experience in the field.
-Originally from Delhi, I discovered my passion for technology while studying Business Administration.
-This blend of business insight and technical skills inspired me to move to Bangalore, the Silicon Valley of India, to dive deeper into the world of software engineering.
-With a strong foundation in both business and technology, I have gained hands-on experience in programming, web development, data analysis, and project management.
-I’ve had the opportunity to work on a range of projects, allowing me to refine my skills and tackle complex challenges.
+My name is Richa.
+I am a software developer and self-taught programmer with over five years of experience.
+I am originally from Delhi and discovered my interest in technology while studying Business Administration.
+This combination of business knowledge and technical skills led me to move to Bangalore, the Silicon Valley of India, to learn more about software engineering.
+I have built a strong base in business and technology and gained experience in programming, web development, data analysis, and project management.
+I have worked on a range of projects that helped me improve my skills and solve different challenges.

-I recently completed my Master’s in Computer Science at the Creative Computing Institute, University of the Arts London, graduating with distinction in my dissertation.
+I recently completed my Master’s in Computer Science at the Creative Computing Institute, University of the Arts London, graduating with distinction for my dissertation.

-Through this blog, I aim to share my experiences, insights, and reflections on the intersection of technology, business, and data.
-Whether you’re a fellow developer, a tech enthusiast, or simply curious about the dynamic world of tech, I invite you to join me as we explore and navigate this exciting field together.
+Through this blog, I will share my experiences, insights, and thoughts on the connection between technology, business, and data.
+Whether you are a developer, a tech enthusiast, or someone curious about the tech world, I invite you to join me as we explore and learn together.

 ## Reach out
 Feel free to reach out to me at richasharma1496@gmail.com.